Homeland Security says chain migration let terrorism-related suspects into U.S.

 El-Mofty pursued the trooper to a residential neighborhood and encountered law enforcement officers, who ultimately killed him after he fired “many shots” at them.

-The statement also mentioned Zoobia Shahnaz, a naturalized U.S. citizen who entered from Pakistan, also on a family-based visa.
+The statement also mentioned Zoobia Shahnaz, who DHS said was a naturalized U.S. citizen who entered from Pakistan, also on a family-based visa.
 Shahnaz was indicted on Dec.
 14 after she allegedly laundered more than $85,000 through Bitcoin and other cryptocurrencies overseas to the Islamic State.

 END CHAIN MIGRATION, AS TRUMP WANTS, AND SWITCH TO MERIT-BASED IMMIGRATION